On Campus Programs

 In the fall of 2016 we played Save My Speech Forever, a film about 20th Century Russian poet Osip Madelshtam.
 The film’s Director of Photography was present to discuss the movie and the message it carried.
 Over 200 people attended the event and we thank the Department of International Studies, Film Studies, and the Houston Russian Cultural Center for their help.

-The performance was at the Rudder Theatre on January 29th and 30th,7:30 pm, 2017.
+The performance was at Rudder Theatre on January 29th and 30th, 2017 at 7:30 pm.
 Composed and conducted by Craig Hella Johnson.
-The performance is inspired by the legacy of Matthew Shepard and will feature a post discussion panel about the music and the LGBTQ experience at Texas A&M University.
-Tickets were purchased at the MSC Box Office .979-845-1234.
+The performance was inspired by the legacy of Matthew Shepard and featured a post discussion panel about the music and the LGBTQ experience at Texas A&M University.
+Tickets were purchased at the MSC Box Office.
 Students got tickets for free at the box office using their school ID.

-These are the events the Jordan Institute helps co-ordinate and participates in yearly.
-They are:
+These are the events the Jordan Institute helps co-ordinate and participates in yearly:

 - Russian Film Festival

 Culture, Art, and Dancing Lessons

 Every fall, we help to put on Latin Dance Night with MSC CAMAC.
 This event includes the history of various Latin American dances, demonstrations, and a chance for you to practice!